 Notice of Fee Revision

-Notice is hereby given that the Halifax Port Authority proposes to increase fees 1% effective January 1, 2017 including Harbour Dues, Berthage Charges and Cargo Wharfage fees.
-Further, the standard wharfage throughput tiers for goods moving in containers will be unified in increments of 10,000 containers.
+Notice is hereby given that the Halifax Port Authority proposes to increase fees 1.2% effective January 1, 2018 including Harbour Dues, Berthage Charges and Cargo Wharfage fees.
+Further, the standard wharfage throughput tiers for goods moving in containers will be amended, reducing the number of tiers.
+A new security berthage tariff for vessels docking at Ocean Terminals and Richmond Terminals will be introduced.

 Documents containing more details about the proposal may be obtained from the Halifax Port Authority upon request.
 Persons interested in making representation, in writing, to the Halifax Port Authority, may do so by writing to the address set out below: